Walian83/Game-Engine/README.md

  ### [YouTube Demonstration](https://youtu.be/keyvgoiMUwg)

 <h2>Description</h2>
-The project (written in C#) is my own game engine which I have created using and the SDL library.
+The project (written in C++) is my own game engine which I have created using and the SDL library.
 It has an alien world setting, with a few models - most static, but a few animated.
 It was carefully coded and optimized to ensure good performance (at least 60 FPS).
 <br />